sraffy758/homework/README.md

 ### Conclusion

 -   **SDXL**-based models show weaker integration with the environment.
 While their visual quality is generally good, it tends to be inconsistent across generations.
--   **Flux** models outperform SDXL models in terms of asset integration and offer superior asset quality. **Flux Fill Pro** appears to have the best prompt adherence among all models tested.
+-   **Flux** models outperform SDXL models in terms of asset integration and offer superior asset quality. **Flux Fill Pro** appears to have the best prompt adherence among all models tested, but the output tends to have a plastic-like effect.
 -   **Global inpainting** provides better scale consistency and proportion coherence across the entire image, as it maintains the full context of the scene.
 -   **Localized inpainting** can potentially deliver higher quality assets in the target area, but results are more variable.
 The quality heavily depends on having sufficient context in the cropped region.
 If the cropped area is too small or lacks enough surrounding context, the generated content may appear disconnected or inconsistent with the rest of the image.